SyedUzaiir/Uzair-Portfolio1/README.md

 # Uzair Portfolio

-This repository contains the source code for Uzair's personal portfolio website.
+This repository contains the source code for My personal portfolio website.
 The project showcases my web development skills with a focus on responsive design, modern UI, and interactivity.

 ---